 ■ Have been an NYLT course participant.

 Leadership Training Financial Assistance Fund

-Partial-fee financial assistance is available for Scouts and Scouters to help offset the course fees (up to 50%) for National Youth Leadership Training (NYLT) and Wood Badge.
-Gifts to the leadership training financial assistance fund enable Scouts and Scouters to receive leadership training so they can in turn help develop character, citizenship, and fitness in lives of hundreds of young people.
-Financial assistance for Scouts and Scouters who are currently unable to attend training because of financial circumstances are only available because of the generous donations from people like you.
+Partial fee financial assistance is available for Scouts and Scouters to help offset the course fees for NYLT.
+Gifts to the leadership training financial assistance fund enable Scouts and Scouters to receive leadership training so they can in turn help develop character, citizenship, and fitness in the lives of hundreds of young people.
+Financial assistance for Scouts and Scouters who are currently unable to attend training because of financial circumstances is only available because of the generous donations from people like you.
 One hundred percent of the funds collected through this assistance fund go into the financial assistance fund.
-The financial assistance is granted based on need.
+Financial assistance is granted based on need.
 Applications for financial assistance can be found under the FAQs.